-If you or someone you know is hospitalized at the medical center, you can request an art kit with project ideas and supplies for the patient and family members, making the hospital a more creative place.
-Email Rebecca Schwarz at email@example.com with the patient’s room number, which floor they are on, and which kit is requested.
-Choose from the art kits listed below.
+If you or someone you know is at the medical center, you can request an art kit.
+Email Rebecca Schwarz at firstname.lastname@example.org with the patient or employee's room number, which floor they are on, and which kit is requested.
+Choose from the art kits listed below or request other supplies.

 Card Making – Create and decorate cards to give to people.
 Fill cards in with a message or leave the cards blank and give as gifts for other people to use.

 Collage – Paper, images, glue stick, and ideas to get you started.

 Coloring – For adults or kids.
 Colored pencils and coloring pages of nature scenes and geometric patterns.

 Drawing & Mandalas – Colored pencils, paper, pen, and information on how to create your own mandala – a pattern used for thousands of years to help focus and calm thinking.
 Or use the supplies to draw whatever you like!